Why am I cramping after ovulation? What does it mean? Am I pregnant if I get mild pain a few days to a week after ovulating?

 What causes severe or mild cramping after ovulation?

-Before jumping to conclusion on the suspicion of pregnancy, there are many causes of severe or mild cramping after ovulation.
+Before jumping to conclusion on the suspicion of pregnancy, there are many causes of or severe menstrual-cramps during this time.

 1. Follicle rupturing and the breaking of the wall of the ovary